-Your child's teacher will assign homework every night unless it is the night of a school wide performance, the day before a weekend or a holiday.
+Your child's teacher will assign homework every night unless it is the night of a school wide performance, the day before a weekend, or a holiday.
 Work that your child did not finish during the day is expected to be completed and NOT considered as part of the homework for time purposes.

 In the event that your family has special circumstances that make your child unable to finish his work, simply write a note and your child will be given an extra day.
-If your child is ill he will be given two days for each absence day to complete work.
+If your child is ill he will be given one days for each day absent to complete the missing work.
 In some cases if papers must be counted in the grade book the teacher will make other arrangements for work to be completed on campus when the student returns.